-Summer is a time for mentors and team members alike to take a deep breath and celebrate a previous years' job well-done!
+Summer is a time for mentors and team members alike to take a deep breath and celebrate a job well-done over the past year!
 But while we slow down, there is still much to do.
 The team spends much of the summer securing funds for the next season (grants, sponsorships & donations), and holding outreach and recruiting events.
 We also use this time for things like mentor planning meetings, seminars, fun team building activities, off-season competitions and fundraisers.